stalkrbeardedler18/code-simplicity-checker/CONTRIBUTING.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them with clear messages.
+4. Test your changes to ensure they work correctly.
+Consider adding unit tests if applicable.
-4. Push your branch to your fork.
+5. Push your branch to your fork.
-5. Submit a pull request detailing your changes.
+6. Submit a pull request detailing your changes.

 Thank you for helping improve Code Simplicity Checker!